Polyoxetane: Applications

 Significant part of oxetanes are turned into polyoxetanes glycols and other polymeric materials.

 Energetic polymers

 By replacing hydrogen(s) in position 3 by electron deficient groups, energetic polymers can be prepared.
 Desired functional groups are ethyl (CH3–CH2–), nitro (NO2–) or 2-oxa-4,4-dinitropentyl (CH3–C(NO2)2–CH2–O–CH2–).
 Energetic polymers can be used as explosives and propellants or they are precursors for manufacturing of mentioned above.
-They burn with a great deal fo smoke.
+They burn with a great deal of smoke.